-CHS, EHS, NHS 9 1.0 Credit This course fulfills the graduation requirement for English 9 as outlined in the Michigan Merit Curriculum.
+This course fulfills the graduation requirement for English 9 as outlined in the Michigan Merit Curriculum.
 The overarching focus of the journey will be analyzed throughout the year.
 All students will read narrative and informational text, write in various genres, study grammar and Greek and Latin roots in vocabulary to develop their own writing, and improve their communication skills.
 The writing process is emphasized as a tool for advancing composition proficiency.
 Students will apply the research skills of synthesis, MLA documentation, and parenthetical citations in a research paper.

-BIOLOGY/LITERATURE - B112
+BIOLOGY/LITERATURE BLOCK - B112

-EHS, NHS 1.0 Cr ELA & 1.0 Cr Bio 9 The Biology/Literature Block is a project based, collaborative course based on laboratory investigations and a study of language, literature, composition, and oral communication with a focus on exploring a widevariety of genres and their elements.
+EHS, NHS 9 1.0 Cr Bio & 1.0 Cr ELA

+The Biology/Literature Block is a project-based, collaborative course based on laboratory investigations and a study of language, literature, composition, and oral communication with a focus on exploring a wide-variety of genres and their elements.
 This will include a study of the structures and functions of living organisms and their interactions with the environment.
-Students will use literary interpretation, analysis, comparisons, and evaluation to read and respond to representative cultural, works of historical, and scientific They will explore the structure and significance. function of populations, communities, ecosystems, and the biosphere.
-Students will write short stories, responses to literature, expository and persuasive research reports, compositions, and technical documents.
-Students will deliver grade-appropriate oral presentations and access, analyze, and evaluate online information that will touch on various careers, personal needs, and societal issues.
+Students will use interpretation, analysis, comparisons, evaluation to read and respond to representative works of historical, cultural, and scientific significance.
+They will explore the structure and function of populations, communities, ecosystems, and the biosphere.
+Students will write short stories, responses to literature, expository and persuasive compositions, research reports, and technical documents.
+Students will deliver gradeappropriate oral presentations and access, analyze, and evaluate online information that will touch on various careers, personal needs, and societal issues.
 This is a 2 hour block course in which students will receive credit for English 9 and Biology.